Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 - ❌ You're locked into the Revolut ecosystem

 People who use Revolut as their primary account and just want basic spending insights.
-Not a full finance solution.
+Decent starting point, but not a complete finance solution if you have multiple accounts.

 Rating: ⭐⭐⭐ (3/5) for Poland — fine for Revolut-only users, incomplete for everyone else.